 The reason behind using water droplets is that they create little wide angle lenses.
 They pick up the background, showing it entirely in a small area.
 By using many water droplets, we are able to replicate it over and over again.

-There are plenty of ways in which you can customise this to come up with your own original and creative results.
+There are plenty of ways in which you can customise this to come up with your own original and creative water drop photography.

 What You’ll Need

 - A bowl of coloured sweets or stones

 - A pane of glass (table, picture frame, etc.)

 - Water dropper or sandwich bag with a golf tee

 First things first: This photograph will be shot from the top down.
 This means the camera will hover over the glass, which is itself above the sweets.
 What you need to do is place the glass first.
 If you are using a table with a glass top, just move it into a good position.

 I was fortunate to have a glass coffee table in my house.
 If you’re struggling to find something to use, I recommend the glass from a large picture frame.
 Resting this on some books or two chairs will basically do the same thing.